Christopher Chulack

 Christopher Chulack is an American television producer and director, best known for his work on the NBC drama series ER (1995–2008), along with Michael Crichton, also Third Watch (1999–2005), which he co-produced along with Edward Allen Bernero, as well as Southland (2009–2013), which he created.
-He also produced TNT drama series Animal Kingdom (2016–2022) and on CBS series SEAL Team (2017–present).
+He also produced TNT drama series Animal Kingdom (2016–2022) and on CBS series SEAL Team (2017–2024).
 He has worked extensively on ER and has won several awards.

 Career

 ER

 Chulack began working on the NBC medical drama ER as a director and producer with the first season.
 He was promoted to co-executive producer midway through the third season.
 Chulack became an executive producer during the fifth season, but relinquished the position in the sixth season in order to focus on the development of Third Watch.
 He remained a consulting producer on ER until he returned to the position of executive producer at the start of the tenth season.
 Chulack was an executive producer from the tenth season until the series ended with the fifteenth season.
 He continued to regularly direct episodes throughout the series run and has helmed a total of 41 episodes as of the close of the fourteenth season.

 Chulack and the rest of the producers of ER were nominated for an Emmy award for Outstanding Drama Series for their work on the first season at the 1995 awards.
 The series won the award the following year and Chulack was personally nominated for the Emmy award for Outstanding Individual Achievement in Directing for a Drama Series for his work on the episode "Hell and High Water".
 Chulack won the Directors Guild of America (DGA) Award for Outstanding Directorial Achievement in Dramatic Series for his work on "Hell and High Water" in 1996.
 Chulack won the award again in 1997 for his work on the episode "Fear of Flying" and also received a DGA diversity award along with John Wells for their promotion of a diverse workforce in the television industry.

 Chulack was nominated for two prizes at the 1997 Emmy awards - the outstanding drama series award and the directing award.
 Chulack and the other ER producers were nominated for the Outstanding Drama Series award twice more (in 1998 and 1999).
 Chulack was personally nominated for the Directing Emmy again in 2004 for his work on the episode "The Lost".

 Chulack was also nominated for two further DGA Awards for his directing work on ER.
 He was nominated in 1998 for the episode "Fathers and Sons" and in 2005 for the episode "Time of Death".